 STARVING MEN is a literary crime thriller set in modern-day Dublin and London in which an Irish psychiatrist, haunted by the role models who formed him as a child, takes an unthinkable revenge on behalf of his country.
-Enlisting the help of a newly arrived patient with a particular skill set, Dr. Michael Gleeson sets about targeting the living descendants of some of the worst men in Irish history.
+Enlisting the help of a newly arrived patient with very unique skills, Dr. Michael Gleeson begins targeting the living descendants of some of the worst men in Irish history, taking one from each family line.

 "I can't get them, but I can get people to remember who they were."

 Michael's plan doesn't go unnoticed, either by the police forces in Dublin or Scotland Yard or by the IRA, who will do anything to stop the current peace process from being jeopardized.
-But Michael has gone too far to let anyone hold him back.
+But Michael may have travelled too far to let anything hold him back.

 Extract from Starving Men: